jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 set will have a higher priority over load control signal.

 Model a 4-bit register with synchronous reset, set, and load signals.
-Assign Clk, D input, reset, set, load, and output Q. Verify the design in hardware.
+Assign Clk, D input, reset, set, load, and output Q.

 **lab6_1_2.v**